-While certain visible bacteria and virus infections exist and drain our physial bodies, also invisible destructive occupants can exist, in our energy bodies.
+While certain visible bacteria and parasitic infections exist and drain our physical bodies, also invisible destructive occupants can exist, in our energy bodies.
 Given our era of continuous shifting into higher, finer frequencies, it becomes increasingly clear how many individuals, spiritual teachers, healers, leading personalities and public figures are colonised and not living alone in their body.

 What is a negative guide?

 A negative guide is a non-physical being that exists in the invisible realms of our multidimensional reality and immerses itself in a living human‘s body system.
-Such an entity can give special knowledge and / or enhance special skills and powers, which might feed and inflate that human host’s ego.
-And if the person identifies with a particular ability and starts to own, manipulate and play with it, he or she will loose integrity.
-Then the „i“ / „me“ or doership becomes important (only I can, I do, I have, I control etc).
+Such an entity can give special knowledge and / or enhance special skills and powers, which might feed and inflate its human host’s ego.
+And if the person identifies with a particular ability and starts to own, manipulate and play with it, then loss of integrity is inevitable.
+Then the „i“ / „me“ or doership becomes important (I can, I do, I have, I control etc).

-We all want to be appreciated and admired for how great we are.
+We all want to be appreciated and admired for how great or special we are.
 Negative guides take this as an invitation and can give incredible skills, power or data that allow an individual to shine in front of others.
-But obviously, when individuals are colonised, they are not the sole, true creators.
-They became a channel for that entity and more often than not have lost their sovereignty.
+But obviously, when individuals are hijacked, they are not the sole, true creators.
+They become a channel for that entity and have lost their chance of being sovereign.

 Typical influence of a negative guide?

 Negative guides are occupants in a person‘s field (aura) and not a representation of the actual spirit or soul of a human.
 While a negative guide conveys certain information, it also interferes with the host‘s perception and inner guidance system.
-Most likely the host won‘t be aware of being cannibalised as the occupation creeped in slowly – on the journey from natural ability to ego inflation and reality distortion for example – and s/he then got used to being under the guide‘s influence.
-Worst case, when their soul is taken over completely.
+Most likely the host won‘t be aware of being colonised as the occupation creeped in slowly – between natural ability and ego inflation, and reality distortion – and s/he then got used to being under the guide‘s influence.
+Worst case, when the human soul is taken over completely.

-A negative guide is a colonisation that plays the host‘s ego as it gives extraordinary, often almost inhuman, powers.
-But these powers come with a certain stress, discomfort, aggressiveness, smugness and / or ruthlessness, hence drain the host and also his or her team, students, clients, group, party or audience.
+A negative guide plays with the host‘s ego as it gives extraordinary, often almost inhuman, powers.
+But these powers come with a certain stress, discomfort, aggressiveness, smugness and / or ruthlessness, hence drain the host and also his or her team, students, clients, group, party or audience in some way.
 A negative guide can give special skills and powers, while sucking the host‘s vital energy.
 It can not only sabotage its own host and other individuals but entire communities, and nations.

-Negative guides distort the flow of divine intention.
-The work is not anymore about purity, love and heart power, but about manipulation, greed and ego strength.
+Negative guides distort the original divine life flow.
+The host’s work and expressions are not anymore about purity, love and heart-centredness, but about manipulation, greed and ego strength.
 And one of the most effective communication tools tends to get lost as well: humour.

-Potential telltale signs of negative guides in humans – typically in those individuals who are in an authoritative position:
+Potential telltale signs of negative guides in humans – typically in those individuals who have narcissistic tendencies and are in an authoritative position:

 – contradictory, confusing behaviour (rewarding/punishing)